ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 ![Screenshot of Info.plist]({static}/images/m1-bt-infoplist.png)

 ... oh.
 Sometimes it helps to read the documentation.
 Reading through this plist file, we discover that it references separate pipes for "HCI", "SCO", "ACL", and "debug".
-I don't know what any of these terms are, but a quick poke through the Bluetooth Core specification reveals this table when describing the UART transport layer
+I don't know what any of these terms are, but a quick poke through the Bluetooth Core specification reveals this table in the section describing the UART transport layer:

 ![Screenshot of Bluetooth specification UART packet indicators]({static}/images/m1-bt-uartspec.png)